Server-Factory/Mail-Server-Factory/README.md

 A detailed explanation of the script can be found [here](https://github.com/Server-Factory/Utils) under "SSH login without password" section.

+*Note:* We strongly recommend the clean installation of the server operating system to be used with Mail Server Factory so there is no conflict of any kind with existing software or services.

 # Cloning the project

 To be able to read project source code or contribute it is required to clone the Git repository.
 The following command